Production of GeV-scale heavy neutral leptons in 3-body decays. Comparison with the PYTHIA approach: Neutrino modification of the SM. Heavy Neutral Leptons

-where $M_I$ is Majorana mass of $I$ sterile neutrino.
-Imposing the condition $M^D_{I\alpha}/M_I\ll 1$, one can perform the diagonalization of the neutrino mass matrix, see e.g. \cite{Bilenky, Strumia}, and get mass matrix of the active neutrinos
+where $M_I$ is the Majorana mass of $I$th sterile neutrino.
+Imposing the condition $M^D_{I\alpha}/M_I\ll 1$, one can perform the diagonalization of the neutrino mass matrix, see e.g. \cite{Strumia,Bilenky}, and get the mass matrix of the active neutrinos

 The mass matrix for the sterile neutrinos will remain almost unchanged.
-This mechanism is known as the seesaw mechanism\footnote{This mechanism is called Type-I seesaw mechanism because there are other ways to explain small neutrino masses, see e.g. \cite{Strumia, Ma}.
+This mechanism is known as the seesaw mechanism\footnote[1]{This mechanism is called Type-I seesaw mechanism because there are other ways to explain small neutrino masses, see e.g. \cite{Strumia, Ma}.
 In the Type-II seesaw mechanism an extra SU(2) triplet scalar is introduced \cite{Lazarides,Mohapatra1,Schechter,Ma1}, in the type-III seesaw mechanism an extra fermion in the adjoint of SU(2) is added to the model \cite{Foot}.}, see e.g. \cite{Mohapatra, Yanagida}.

 As a result of the neutrino states mixture, the active neutrino states become superposition of the mass states of the active and sterile neutrinos